-Chicken 65 is a hugely popular street food snack in south India and it is also found on the menus of most non-vegetarian south Indian restaurants.
+Chicken 65 is a hugely popular street food snack in South India which is found on the menus of most non-vegetarian South Indian restaurants.

 The recipe varies from state to state where different combinations of spices and methods are used to prepare it.

-This particular version of chicken 65 is from Hyderabad where spicy fried pieces of chicken are cooked in a rich and tangy yogurt sauce.
+This particular Chicken 65 recipe comes from Hyderabad where small bite sized pieces of spicy fried chicken are tossed in a yogurt and masala (Indian spiced) sauce.

-Chicken 65 is a perfect snack with drinks for entertaining and guests can’t seem to get enough of it!
+Our Chicken 65 makes a perfect snack to serve with drinks for entertaining and guests can’t seem to get enough of it!

-If you are making this for a party you can start preparing in advance, see my make ahead notes below.
+If you are making this for a party it can be made ahead, see notes below.

 Find instructions below for an oil free version using an air fryer, and to make it ahead in three easy steps over a couple of days.

-- chicken – off the bone works best, you could use chicken breast or thighs.
+- chicken – it is typically made using off the bone chicken, either breast or thigh

-- egg – locks in the chicken juices and helps bind the ingredients together.
+- egg – one egg is all you need to lock in the chicken juices and help bind the ingredients together.

-- cornflour and flour – for a crispy batter.
+- cornflour/cornstarch and flour – for a crispy batter.